sandeepscet/snack-devsunleashed/README.md

 # Unleashed Snake

 ## Goal
-Create serverless game App that can use maximum feature of Forge
+- **Technical** :  Create serverless game App that can use maximum feature of Forge
+- **Admin** : Move Productivity, User will get better game who created more stories, more confluence doc and resolved More Games.

 ## Features
-- Play Snack Game based on JIRA and Confluence Data
+- Play Snack Game based on Atlassian Product Data
-- Individual and overall HighScore
+- Individual and Overall HighScore
 - Admin Configuration Page for JIRA and Confluence Data
 - Getting Started page for Admin